mortennobel/KickJS/README.md

  - Serialization
  - Context lost handling

-## Getting started
+## Getting started tutorial

-Take a look at the files in the <a href="https://github.com/mortennobel/KickJS/tree/master/example/tutorial">tutorial folder</a>.
-Each of these files contains code that uses a single or a few features.
+Take a look at the <a href="http://www.kickjs.org/tutorial/index.html">tutorial</a>, which gives a gentle introduction to the concepts used in the game engine.

 ## Bugs